centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

 Retention Notes
 ===============

-It is important to point out that several directives in host, service, and contact definitions may not be picked up by Centreon Engine when you change them in your configuration files.
+It is important to point out that several directives in host and service definitions may not be picked up by Centreon Engine when you change them in your configuration files.
 Object directives that can exhibit this behavior are marked with an asterisk (:ref:`* <obj_def_retentionnotes>`).